chrisanben/SideScroller/README.md

 SideScroller
 ============

-A sidescrolling game made in Pygame
+A sidescrolling game made in Pygame.